Stop Criminalizing Adolescent Behavior (AB 901)

 Assemblymember Mike Gipson

-Alliance for Boys and Men of Color, ACLU of California, Haywood Burns Institute, Public Counsel, Youth Justice Coalition.
+Alliance for Boys and Men of Color, ACLU of California, East Bay Community Law Center, Haywood Burns Institute, Sigma Beta Xi, Youth Justice Coalition.

 Approved – Senate Appropriations (08.30.2019)

 Approved – Senate Public Safety (07.02.2019)